-A recent incident that highlighted the need for the development of safe and secure buildings policies in Bangladesh was the Chawkbazar fire on 20th February in Dhaka.
+A recent incident that highlighted the need for the development of safe and secure building policies in Bangladesh was the Chawkbazar fire on 20th February in Dhaka.
 The fire disaster claimed at least 70 lives and reminded us that Bangladesh is still not up to the mark in terms of safety.

 Research by the Bangladesh University of Engineering and Technology (BUET) came to the conclusion that measures similar to The Accord need to be implemented across the board and not just for factories and commercial buildings.